Skip to main content

 Symptoms

-• Myoclonic seizures: sudden, short muscle twitches.
+• Myoclonic seizures: Sudden, brief muscle twitches.

 diagnosis

-The diagnosis is done by:
+The diagnosis is made by:

 Treatment

-• Ketogenic diet: A special, high -fat diet can be effective for certain forms of epilepsy.
+• Ketogenic diet: A special, high-fat diet can be effective for certain forms of epilepsy.

 Living with epilepsy

-• Regular intake of the medication.
+• Regular intake of medication.

-• Support from psychosocial advice centers.
+• Support from psychosocial counselling centers.